Long-eared owl: Status

 In southern California (San Diego county and Orange county), long-eared owls are thought to have lost more than 55% of their range due to habitat alterations.
-A decreasing trend has been observed in wintering owls in New Jersey, with 9 of 58 known roosts entirely eliminated due to land development, while the remaining 49 have shown reductions or are no longer used over the course of 30 years.
+A decreasing trend has been observed in wintering owls in New Jersey, with 9 of 58 known roosts eliminated due to land development, while the remaining 49 have shown reductions or are no longer used over the course of 30 years.
 Land use changes and habitat destruction accounts for reduced habitat quality and lower vole populations, with more adaptable raptors such as great horned owls and hawks exploiting much of what remains to the detriment of long-eared owls.
 A similar reduction was noted over 20 years in Pennsylvania.
-Broader studies of banding across Canada, gathered during long-term monitoring from consistent annual bird counts from 1966–1992, showed that long-eared owls have declined relatively significantly.
+Broader studies of banding across Canada, gathered during long-term monitoring from consistent annual bird counts from 1966 to 1992, showed that long-eared owls have declined relatively significantly.
 A net total 0.98% decline was recorded over the survey time.
 This was considered the second greatest reduction behind short-eared owl and burrowing owl (Athene cunicularia).
 Furthermore, among the 19 raptors surveyed in Canada, these 3 owls showed the most declining trends.
 The long-eared owl was apparently the most scarce of the 6 sub-boreal owl species surveyed.
 A similar trend has been detected throughout North America with a very large net 1.6% reduction overall during Christmas Bird Counts (CBC), again making it the most severe decline for an owl behind only the short-eared owl and the two related owl species seemed to have had the most severe declines of all 28 raptor species mentioned in these CBC surveys.

 In art

 John James Audubon illustrated the "Long-eared Owl - Strix otus" as Plate 383 in Birds of America, published London, 1827–38.
 The print was engraved by Robert Havell in 1837.
-The original watercolour was purchased from Audubon's destitute widow by The New York History Society where it remained until 9/11, when it was destroyed.
+The original watercolour was purchased from Audubon's destitute widow by The New York History Society.